Sky marginalization in black hole spectroscopy and tests of the area theorem: Need for Joint Analyses

-Specifically, in pre-merger-only analyses, the gate will be shifted as early as possible to maximally gate out the pre-merger signal.
-Conversely, in post-merger-only analyses, the gate will be shifted as late as possible to achieve the same effect.
-These phenomena are illustrated in Fig.~\ref{fig:wf_model_comp}.
-The maximum likelihood template for the pre-merger-only analysis with variable sky location and $t_c$ had a ringdown start time roughly $25 \text{ms}$ earlier than the fixed sky/$t_c$ counterpart.
-This significantly shortens the pre-merger signal, leading to inaccurate measurements in parameters such as total spin.
-Meanwhile, the maximum likelihood template for the variable sky/$t_c$ post-merger-only analysis had a ringdown start time $\sim\!10 M_{\odot}$ later than the fixed counterpart, well into the regime where the signal is expected to be noise-dominated.
-This leads to a ``prior-in prior-out" posterior -- a roughly uniform distribution across parameter space -- as the signal model can fit any arbitrary model to late-time noise.
+Specifically, in \emph{pre}-merger-only analyses, the gate will be shifted to as \emph{early} a time that is possible while in \emph{post}-merger-only analyses, the gate will be shifted to as \emph{late} as possible.
+These phenomena are illustrated in the middle row of Fig.~\ref{fig:wf_model_comp}.
+Shown are the results from separate premerger and postmerger analyses of a simulated signal in which the gate time is varied due to time and sky-location marginalization.
+The maximum likelihood template in the premerger-only analysis has a $t_c$ roughly $25 \text{ms}$ earlier than what was injected.
+This significantly shortens the premerger signal, leading to inaccurate measurements in parameters such as total spin.
+Meanwhile, the maximum likelihood template for the postmerger-only analysis had a ringdown start time $\sim\!10 M_{\odot}$ later than the injected value, well into the regime where the signal is expected to be noise dominated.
+This leads to a ``prior-in prior-out" posterior --- a roughly uniform distribution across parameter space --- as the signal model can fit any arbitrary model to late-time noise.

 Fundamentally, this problem is due to the gated signal model not being the appropriate model for the observed data.
 Excising data from the analysis is mathematically equivalent to assuming that the excised data is Gaussian noise and marginalizing over all possible realizations of it.
 A property of multivariate Gaussian distributions is that marginalizing over a subset of dimensions yields another multivariate Gaussian distribution with the marginalized dimensions excised from the covariance matrix.
 This is exactly the same form as Eq.~\eqref{eqn:noise_likelihood}; in our case, each time sample is a dimension in the multivariate Gaussian.
 The problem is the excised times are \emph{not} Gaussian noise.
 They contain a signal, albeit a portion of the signal that we want to ignore.
 Consequently, a gated signal model is not representative of the data.